paulwizviz/go-web/docs/Arch.md

 * [./build/package/dev](../build/package/dev) folder includes Dockerfiles to create a container of the sample ReactJS UI found in this project and a container of Go based REST server to support development activities.

-* [./build/package/production](../build/package/production) folder containers Dockerfiles to produce native macOS, Linux and Windows app or a Docker image for a containerisable version of your app.
+* [./build/package/artefacts](../build/package/artefacts) folder containers Dockerfiles to produce native macOS, Linux and Windows app or a Docker image for a containerisable version of your app.

 * [./build/package/go-rice.sh](../build/package/go-rice.sh) script to pre-generate a Go source file embedding the ReactJS artefacts in byte code form.

-A folder named `package`, not version controlled, will be generated containing native apps for macOS, Linux and Windows platform.
+A folder named `native`, not version controlled, will be generated containing native apps for macOS, Linux and Windows platform.

 ### `./cmd`

-This folder includes source codes to create two types of cli executables:
+This folder includes source codes to create your app entrypoint (i.e. main).

-* `goreact` to activate a combined ReactJS and REST app;

-* `gorest` to activate a standalone RESTFul server.

-These executables is based on the following Go frameworks [Cobra](https://github.com/spf13/cobra) and [Viper](https://github.com/spf13/viper)
+These executables is based on the following Go frameworks [Cobra](https://github.com/spf13/cobra)

 ### `./deployments`

-This folder contains a `docker-compose.yaml` use to deploy a local docker network comprising of three containers to support development work.
-The containers are:
+This folder contains two types of deployment scripts:

+1. To support local development activities, you will find the following [docker-compose.yaml](../deployments/docker-compose.yaml).
+This script will generate the following containers locally:

-* An nginx-styled reverse proxy known as noxy based on this [implementation](https://github.com/binocarlos/noxy)
+    1.1.
+An nginx-styled reverse proxy known as noxy based on this [implementation](https://github.com/binocarlos/noxy)

-* A react container built from this project see [./build/dev/react/Dockerfile](../build/dev/react/Dockerfile)
+    1.2.
+A react container built from this project see [./build/dev/react/Dockerfile](../build/dev/react/Dockerfile) with features for hot javascript loading.

-* A Go based RESTFul container built from this project see [./build/dev/rest/Dockerfile](../build/dev/rest/Dockerfile)
+    1.3.
+A Go based RESTFul container built from this project see [./build/dev/rest/Dockerfile](../build/dev/rest/Dockerfile)

 ### `./internal`